-It can be tough to stay hydrated when summer temperatures skyrocket.
-We’ve installed eight hydration stations to provide access to clean drinking water, to help beat extreme heat.
+It's important to stay hydrated when temperatures skyrocket.
+We’ve installed several hydration stations with clean drinking water, to help beat extreme heat.

-These stations feature a bottle-filling spout that can be accessed 24 hours a day, with the push of a button.
-They are found at the following locations:
+These stations feature a bottle-filling spout that can be accessed 24 hours a day.

 - 185 Young St. (Broadway Neighbourhood Centre)